Terumi/rpg_dice/readme.md

 ## RPG dice
--
-An exercise for TDD in php using phpspec.
+_An exercise for TDD in php using phpspec._